webqit/webflo/README.md

 ```

 > **Note**
 > <br>The above function is built as part of your application's Service Worker JS bundle on running the `npm run generate` command.
 (It is typically bundled to the file `./public/worker.js`, and the main application bundle automatically connects to it.)
 Then it responds from within the Service Worker on visiting http://localhost:3000.
+(More details [ahead](#service-workers).)

 So, depending on what's being built, an application's handler functions may take the following form (in part or in whole as with universal applications):